 That look wouldn’t work on Colleen’s table because there was no beautiful wood grain underneath the laminate—just ugly particle board.
 I couldn’t apply the Unicorn Spit directly to the Ikea wood because it was too slick, but the Dixie Belle Paint as a base coat gave me a wonderful canvas to create an entirely different look.

-I watched a few video tutorials on the Unicorn Spit YouTube Channel.
-(Check it out!
-There is so much good information on there.)
+I watched a few video tutorials.
 Then I loaded White Ning into one of those little syringes you use to give medicine to babies and I created a circular pattern like a snail shell on the tabletop.
 I came back and added three more colors in the same pattern: Midnight’s Blackness, Purple Hill Majesty and Zia Teal.

 Now comes the fun part!
 I squirted some water on my hand so it would glide across the table.
 I started in the center and pulled my hand down to the edge of the table like a spoke on a bicycle wheel.
 This blended all of the colors of Unicorn Spit along the way.
 I repeated this step all the way around the table until I had a wonderful starburst look called an Aura Blast.